tautvydasversockas/CSharp_Beginners_Course/02-data-types-and-variables/README.md

 ```
 $ mkdir C:/AnimalShelter; cd C:/AnimalShelter
 ```
-`mkdir` is used to create a folder while `cd` is used to browse to the folder.
+`mkdir` is used to create a folder `C:/AnimalShelter` while `cd` is used to browse to the folder `C:/AnimalShelter`.
+If for some reason you want to create a folder in a differnet directory or you don't have a C disk - change`C:/AnimalShelter` part to your desired directory path.
 ### Step 2
 Type the following command to create a default Blazor web application:
 ```